scribe-security/docs/docs/integrating-scribe/ci-integrations/github/README.md

 | OCI | Evidence is stored on a remote OCI registry | access to a OCI registry |

 ### Scribe Evidence store
-Scribe evidence store allows you store evidence using scribe Service.
+Scribe evidence store allows you to store evidence using scribe Service.

 Related Flags:
 > Note the flag set: